datalab-org/datalab/SECURITY.md

 ### What the software enforces

-- **Authenticated access.** Users authenticate via OAuth (ORCID, GitHub), magic-link email, or API keys.
+- **Authenticated access.** Users authenticate via OAuth (Microsoft, Google, ORCID, GitHub), magic-link email, or API keys.
   Registration can be restricted by GitHub organisation membership or email domain, and accounts require admin activation by default.
+Administrative users are encouraged to authenticate through an identity provider with MFA enabled.
 - **Per-item and per-group permissions.** Every read and write is filtered by a permission query derived from the requesting user's identity, their group memberships, and any managed users.
   Items may inherit read access from collections they belong to; write access is never inherited.
 - **Hashed credentials at rest.** API keys and item access tokens are stored as hashes, never in plaintext.